 Attracting Carolina Wrens:

 These birds will respond readily to squeaky pishing in the field, and they are popular in backyards.
 They frequently visit suet or peanut butter feeders and will use bird houses or winter roost boxes.
-Bird-friendly landscaping that includes thicket areas or brush piles can encourage Carolina wrens to visit more frequently, and leaving leaf litter available in the fall provides them an easy foraging area.
+Bird-friendly landscaping that includes thicket areas or brush piles can encourage Carolina wrens to visit more frequently, and leaving fall leaves available in the fall provides them an easy foraging area.

 These birds are not threatened or endangered, but because they can be sensitive to cold, the effects of harsh winters can be of concern for northern Carolina wren populations.
 Some northern population declines have been noted, but as yet there is no cause for grave concern about the future status of these birds.